I am frequently asked how to find the best stocks and ETF’s for swing trading.

 This rule allows for a little common sense as well as letting a few known favourites onto my stock universe.

-So there you have it, my criteria for finding the best stocks for options trading in 2017, 2018 and beyond.
+So there you have it, my criteria for finding the good stocks for options trading and swing trading.

-What I do with this list is use this as my core universe of stocks.
 I no longer need to trawl through every possible stock that is available to trade.
 Neither do I need to check if it is worth trading.
 All this has been done in advance by curating this universe of stocks.

 I then take that list of stocks and run it through one of several algorithms I have developed as I want to match up the right stocks which have a historical tendency to behave in a way that is favourable for short term swing trading that allows me to profit at the end of the month or the quarter.

 You can find some more information on my production line trading process here.

 Do you want my list of pre-filtered and categorised stocks?